pero-jolak/generalized-langevin-equation/README.md

 # generalized-langevin-equation
-This repository contains the code for:
+This repository contains a Jupyter notebook code for:

 - Estimating the truncated power-law memory kernel with Prony series.
 - Simulating a Generalized Langevin Equation (GLE) using a Markovian embedding.